freeCodeCamp/guide/src/pages/javascript/closures/index.md

 <b>Emulating block-scoped variables.</b>

 Javascript did not have a concept of block-scoped variables.
-Meaning that when defining a variable inside a forloop for example, this variable is visible from outside the forloop as well.
+Meaning that when defining a variable inside a for loop for example, this variable is visible from outside the for loop as well.
 So how can closures help us solve this problem ?
 Let's take a look.

 ```javascript
     var funcs = [];